 Home/Wrongful Dismissal Lawyers In Calgary And Edmonton, Alberta

 Wrongful Dismissal Lawyers In Calgary And Edmonton, AlbertaJeff Kahane2020-11-07T15:32:31+00:00

 Wrongfully Let Go From Work: What You Need To Know

 Losing your job is hard.
 Losing your job when you did nothing wrong, is harder.
 Wrongful dismissal is something that occurs often in almost all types of employment.
 Further, being wrongfully dismissed happens to people in the highest level of management through to the most junior or lowest paid employees.
 Employment laws found in the Employment Standards Code govern what employers can and cannot do with employees.
 The wrongful dismissal lawyers at Kahane Law Office service both northern and southern Alberta.
-Our Edmonton and Calgary offices, protect your rights if you face the termination of your employment for no proper reason.
+Our Calgary office, protect your rights if you face the termination of your employment for no proper reason.

 The following examples highlight classic cases of wrongful dismissal.
 If you face any of these, please contact our employment lawyers.
 Often, limitations prohibit collecting against an employer, if you fail to act within the prescribed time frame.
 For example these include:

 Employers who change the terms of your contract without your agreement;

 Terminations based on false allegations of termination for cause;